stevenewbold/ShakeSynth/README.md

 - This is sub-frame movement (ie jitter) that gives very fine vibration detail and subtlety.

 ## Post Scaling
 The Gizmo has a nice feature that will sample the camera-shake and determine the minimum required scale required to cover the shake if required.
+Don't forget to reprocess this if you make significant changes to the amplitudes.

 ## Exporting Transforms
 While its perfectly acceptable to use the ShakeSynth gizmo within the Nuke node graph, there is also a feature for exporting a standard Nuke Transform node that completely matches the result of the ShakeSynth tool including all sub-frame keyframes.